OutRun

 Cleared on March 18th, 2024 (SEGA Genesis Challenge: 59/160)

 Here's an interesting tidbit about this game.
-The "get ready" sound effect that is used when you start a race is also used by Space Harrier every time you respawn lose a life.
+The "get ready" sound effect that is used when you start a race is also used by Space Harrier every time you respawn after you lose a life.
 Never would've imagined running into that sound effect just after I played that game.

 Anyway, Outrun is a game where you drive one large course with multiple different paths leading you to 5 different outcomes.
 Each route has it's own layout and scenery, and it is well versed in its locations.
 You drive a car at a high speed, totally not putting the girl next to you in danger.
 There's 2 different speeds that you can set it to which include L which is meant to be slow and steady while H allows you to move at incredible speed.
 L is initially useful for starting the race as it has better acceleration, but once you get to 110 miles, switching to and staying in H is optimal as you can just tap the drive button to slow down to improve your steering while maintaining good speed.